convertigo/c8oprj-lib-lottie/readme.md

 # lib_Lottie

-The LottieFiles component for Convertigo.  use this compienent to use any lottie .json animations in your apps.
+The LottieFiles component for Convertigo.  use this component to play any lottie .json animation in your apps.

 For more technical informations : [documentation](./project.md)